Festive ideas for the winter months

 And it’s also a time when people come together to make the darker days easier to get through, even if they don’t celebrate any specific festivities!
-From wintry crafts to thinking about the new year, we’ve put together some ideas that you can try as a unit. or with your family during December and January.
+From wintry crafts to thinking about the new year, we’ve put together some ideas that you can try as a unit. or with your family during the winter months.

 Decorate your home or your unit meeting place